MaxHalford/pytorch-resample/README.md

 ```

 As shown, the observed class distribution is close to the specified distribution.
 Indeed, there are less 0s and 1s than above.
-Note that the values of the `desired_dist` parameter are not required to sum up to 1, as this is done for you automatically.
+Note that the values of the `desired_dist` parameter are not required to sum up to 1.
+Indeed, the distribution is normalized automatically.

 ### Over-sampling